-Quizzes (Minimum 4 per quarter) 25% Learning activities that occur after students have practiced skills and should be approaching proficiency and synthesizing skills such as but not limited to: Grade Level Word Study Comprehension and Vocabulary Classwork (Minimum 4 per quarter) 15% Learning activities that occur as students are learning or practicing new or recurring skills.
-Such as but not limited to: Practice activities Text Annotations Written responses to text Independent activities Homework 5% Practice activities
+Alternative Assessments (Minimum 1 per quarter) 25% Learning activities that occur after students have practiced skills and should be approaching proficiency and synthesizing skills such as but not limited to: • Written response to text • Oral presentations • Graphic Organizers • Grade-level performance tasks/projects aligned with Five Reading Dimensions • Culminating Unit Task • Research and Inquiry Project Quizzes (Minimum 4 per quarter) 20% Learning activities that occur after students have practiced skills and should be approaching proficiency and synthesizing skills such as but not limited to: • Grade Level Phonics/Word Recognition • Comprehension and Vocabulary • Weekly Formative Assessment • Unit Quiz Classwork (Minimum 4 per quarter) 20% Learning activities that occur as students are learning or practicing new or recurring skills.
+Such as but not limited to: • Practice activities • Text Annotations • Written responses to text • Independent activities • Knowledge Blueprint • Daily Formative Assessment Homework 5% Practice activities

+Grades 1-5 Writing

+Category Weight Examples

+Assessments (Minimum 4 per quarter) 30% Learning activities that occur after students have practiced skills and should be approaching proficiency and synthesizing skills such as but not limited to: • Grammar tests • Journal and reflection writing

+Quick WritesPrompt responses

+ProjectsQuizzes

-Grades 1-5 Writing Category Weight Examples Assessments (Minimum 4 per quarter) 30% Learning activities that occur after students have practiced skills and should be approaching proficiency and synthesizing skills such as but not limited to: • Grammar tests • Journal and reflection writing • Quick Writes • Prompt responses • Projects • Quizzes • Evidence of writing process 3 Compositions (Minimum of 3 writing pieces per quarter) 60% 3 samples scored according to the NPS Rubric Division On-Demand Writing Integrated Performance Assessment G1-2 (writing portion of the rubric only) Classwork 10% Learning activities that occur as students are learning or practicing new or recurring skills.
+Evidence of writing process 3 Compositions (Minimum of 3 writing pieces per quarter) 60% 3 samples scored according to the NPS Rubric Division On-Demand Writing Classwork 10% Learning activities that occur as students are learning or practicing new or recurring skills.
 Such as but not limited to: • Practice activities • Quick Writes